 How to Treat Hypothyroidism Symptoms

 Without proper testing and a complete assessment, it’s hard to pin down the one or two things you’ll need to do to resolve a thyroid issue.
-However, when travelling down your fitness journey, you must start with the first few steps.
+However, when traveling down your fitness journey, you must start with the first few steps.
 Here they are:

-1. Take a good look at the hypothyroid symptoms listed earlier in the article.
+- Take a good look at the hypothyroid symptoms listed earlier in the article.
 If you have many of those symptoms, you may want to work with a doctor to examine your own physiology with testing.

-3. Get it interpreted by someone who uses a functional/optimal reference range and actually understands thyroid physiology.
+- Get it interpreted by someone who uses a functional/optimal reference range and actually understands thyroid physiology.

 In the end, the thyroid is a very different gland when it comes to health, as well as our ability to lose weight.
 When functioning well, you’re laughing.
 However, when your thyroid system isn’t functioning well, there are a lot of links in the chain that need to be examined.